 An Introduction to WordPress Maintenance Mode (And Why You Might Want to Implement It)

 In many cases, it’s not a problem to make minor edits to your site while it’s live.
-For example, you might publish a new blog post, update your plugins, or perform other adjustments without having to take your site offline.
+For example, you might publish a new blog A post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More, update your plugins, or perform other adjustments without having to take your site offline.
 However, occasionally you may need to make changes that could potentially break your website or cause bugs.

 If you keep your site online while making these critical changes, you run the risk of delivering a bad User Experience (UX).
-Any users who run into strange behavior while looking at your pages may suspect that your site has been hacked.
+Any users who run into strange behavior while looking at your In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More may suspect that your site has been hacked.
 First-time visitors may even conclude that this is normal for your website and never give you a chance to prove otherwise.

 If you need to perform any in-depth, complex, or risky changes, then it’s smart to put your site into maintenance mode first.
 That way, anyone who tries to access your site will encounter a splash screen.
 Many website owners use this opportunity to display a graphic or message informing visitors that their site is temporarily down for routine maintenance: